nh-server/switch-guide/docs/extras/updating.md

 ::: warning

-**Do you have an eMMC backup yet?**
+**Before starting; do you have an eMMC NAND backup?**

-Please do not start this guide without doing a RAW GPP and a BOOT 0/1 eMMC backup!
+Please do not start this guide without performing an eMMC RAW GPP and eMMC BOOT0/BOOT1 NAND backup!

+You should always have *at least* one functional NAND backup, in the possible event of your console becoming "softbricked".
+This is not expected to happen while hollowing the steps below, but this is a general reminder for the people who *don't* have a NAND backup, as you *do* interact with internal system files during the steps below.

+If you do already have a NAND backup stored somewhere safely, you may ignore this warning.

-You can learn how to make one [here](../user_guide/all/making_essential_backups).
+You can learn how to make a NAND backup [here](../user_guide/all/making_essential_backups).

 :::